oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## Holder Binding {#holder_binding_security}
 TBD

+## Blinding Claim Names

+Issuers that chose to blind claim names MUST ensure not to inadvertently leak information about the blinded claim names to verifiers.
+In particular, issuers MUST choose placeholder claim names accordingly.
+It is RECOMMENDED to use cryptographically random values with at least 128 bits of entropy as placeholder claim names.

+The order of elements in JSON-encoded objects is not relevant to applications, but the order may reveal information about the blinded claim name to the verifier.
+It is therefore RECOMMENDED to ensure that the order is shuffled or otherwise hidden (e.g., alphabetically ordered using the blinded claim names).

 # Privacy Considerations {#privacy_considerations}

 ## Claim Names

-Claim names are not hashed in the SD-JWT and are used as keys in a key-value pair, where the value is the hash.
-This is because SD-JWT already reveals information about the issuer and the schema, and revealing the claim names does not provide any additional information.
+By default, claim names are not blinded in an SD-JWT.
+In this case, even when the claim's value is not known to a verifier, the claim name can disclose some information to the verifier.
+For example, if the SD-JWT contains a claim named `super_secret_club_membership_no`, the verifier might assume that the end-user is a member of the Super Secret Club.

+Blinding claim names can help to avoid this potential privacy issue.
+In many cases, however, verifiers can already deduce this or similar information just from the identification of the issuer and the schema used for the SD-JWT.
+Blinding claim names might not provide additional privacy if this is the case.

 ## Unlinkability